• Disease Overview

 Signs & Symptoms

-Although researchers have been able to establish a clear syndrome with characteristic or “core” symptoms, much about ATS is not fully understood.
-Several factors including the small number of identified affected individuals, the lack of large clinical studies, and the possibility of other genes influencing the disorder prevent physicians from developing a complete picture of associated symptoms and prognosis.
+Researchers have been able to establish a clear syndrome with characteristic or โ€œcoreโ€ symptoms, but much about ATS is not fully understood.
+It has been difficult to determine a complete picture of associated symptoms and prognosis because of the small number of identified patients, the lack of large clinical studies and the possibility of other genes influencing the disorder.

 It is important to note that affected individuals may not have all of the symptoms discussed below.
 For example, affected individuals may have uncomplicated arterial tortuosity without extravascular symptoms or only mild ones.
-Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.
+Parents should talk to their childrenโ€™s physician and medical team about their specific case, associated symptoms and overall prognosis.
 The specific symptoms and severity of ATS can vary greatly from one person to another depending, in part, upon the specific arteries that are affected.
-Usually, large or medium sized arteries are affected such as the aorta, the pulmonary arteries, the carotid artery, and kidney (renal) arteries.
+Usually, large or medium sized arteries are affected such as the aorta, the pulmonary arteries, the carotid artery and kidney (renal) arteries.
 In extremely rare cases, blood vessels within the skull can be affected (intracranial arteries).
 Affected arteries can be abnormally lengthened causing them to become twisted or distorted, possibly forming kinks and loops.
-The patients with tortuous arteries are prone to aneurysm formation, dissection and ischemic events and other various cardiovascular and respiratory complications.
-Cardiovascular complications can include high blood pressure of various blood vessels throughout the body (systemic hypertension), enlargement of one of the right chambers (ventricles) of the heart (ventricular hypertrophy), stroke, and tissue death caused by lack of oxygen (infarction).
+Patients with tortuous arteries are prone to aneurysm formation, dissection and ischemic events and other various cardiovascular and respiratory complications.
+Cardiovascular complications can include high blood pressure of various blood vessels throughout the body (systemic hypertension), enlargement of one of the right chambers (ventricles) of the heart (ventricular hypertrophy), stroke and tissue death caused by lack of oxygen (infarction).
 Respiratory complications can include acute respiratory symptoms such as repeated pulmonary infections and difficulty breathing or respiratory distress.
-Eventually, in severe cases, cardiac or respiratory failure can occur.
+Eventually, in severe cases, heart or respiratory failure can occur.

-Individuals with ATS often have distinctive facial features such as an elongated face, beaked nose, highly arched palate, small chin (micrognathia), an abnormally long groove between the nose and upper lip (long philtrum), widely spaced eyes (hypertelorism), downslanted palpebral fissures, eyelids that are abnormally narrowed horizontally (blepharophimosis or periorbital fullness), an abnormally enlarged head (macrocephaly) and a highly arched roof of the mouth (palate) and dental crowding.
+Individuals with ATS often have distinctive facial features such as an elongated face, beaked nose, highly arched palate, small chin (micrognathia), an abnormally long groove between the nose and upper lip (long philtrum), widely spaced eyes (hypertelorism), down-slanted palpebral fissures, eyelids that are abnormally narrowed horizontally (blepharophimosis or periorbital fullness), an abnormally enlarged head (macrocephaly) and a highly arched roof of the mouth (palate) and dental crowding.
 Less often, individuals may develop progressive changes in the shape of the cornea (keratoconus), resulting in blurred vision and other vision problems.

 Additional symptoms have been reported in individuals with ATS in some cases.
-Such symptoms include the development of small, sac-like protrusions or bulges (diverticuli) in the genitourinary tract, protrusion of abdominal tissue or part of the small intestines through a bulge or tear in the abdominal muscles near the groin (inguinal hernias), protrusion of part of the stomach into the chest through an opening in the diaphragm (hiatal hernia), softening or weakening of the cartilage of the trachea (tracheomalacia), and decreased muscle tone (generalized hypotonia).
+Such symptoms include the development of small, sac-like protrusions or bulges (diverticuli) in the genitourinary tract, protrusion of abdominal tissue or part of the small intestines through a bulge or tear in the abdominal muscles near the groin (inguinal hernias), protrusion of part of the stomach into the chest through an opening in the diaphragm (hiatal hernia), softening or weakening of the cartilage of the trachea (tracheomalacia) and decreased muscle tone (generalized hypotonia).

 • < Previous section